BohdanKoleiko/HamaHs/README.md

 - I like studying so do it all the time.
 - I’m currently learning everything I need to work as a frontend developer and already have started to learn JS.
 - I already know HTML, CSS, Bootstrap, gulp and Figma.
-- I’m looking to collaborate on new team or company.
+- I’m looking to collaborate on new teams or companies.
 - 📫 How to reach me?
 You can write me a massage in Telegram @HamaHss or email: bogdankol@icloud.com

 <!---